 What is Optic Neuritis?

-Optic Neuritis is an eye condition that affects Optic Nerve.
+Optic Neuritis is an eye condition that affects the Optic Nerve.
 The optic nerve is a nerve fiber bundle that transfers visual information from the eye to the brain.
-Under this condition, the optic nerve gets swollen and damaged.
+In this condition, swelling and damage occur in the optic nerve.
 Optic Neuritis can occur due to various diseases.

 In the majority of cases, optic neuritis affects only one eye.
 Moreover, a person with optic neuritis is at a high risk of getting multiple sclerosis.